 The location or description of the property should be sufficient to enable anyone who looks at the form to identify the property.
-A legal description of the property may be used, but is not required.
-Simpler descriptions, such as "duplex, 115 Terrace Avenue, Tallahassee" or "40 acres located at the intersection of Hwy.
-60 and I-95, Lake County" are sufficient.
+A street address should be used, if one exists.

 PART D - INTANGIBLE PERSONAL PROPERTY

 Provide a general description of any intangible personal property that, at any time during the disclosure period, was worth more than \$10,000 and state the business entity to which the property related.
 Intangible personal property includes such things as money, stocks, bonds, certificates of deposit, interests in partnerships, beneficial interests in a trust, promissory notes owed to you, accounts receivable by you, assets held in IRA's, Deferred Retirement Option accounts, Florida Prepaid College Plan accounts and bank accounts.
 Things like automobiles, houses, jewelry, and paintings are not intangible property.
 Intangibles relating to the same business entity may be aggregated; for example, certificates of deposit and savings accounts with the same bank.
 Property owned as tenants by the entirety or as joint tenants with right of surviorship should be valued at 100%.